rotherprivat/BuildOpenSSLforWindows/readme.md

 ```cmd
 Startbuild.bat -B "C:\program files\openssl"
 ```
-Example base-path.
+Example: Execute build with fixed base-path.

 ### Registry defined paths

 Define a context name “\<WINCTX\>", that can be used to identify “your” OpenSSL deployment.
+For example "MyOssl".
 No paths are compiled into the OpenSSL binaries; the required paths are specified later in the windows registry.
 See: [OpenSSL Windows-Installation](https://github.com/openssl/openssl/blob/openssl-3.5.4/NOTES-WINDOWS.md#installation-directories).

 This allows you to build OpenSSL binaries and deploy them with a windows installer (not part of this project).